Activities within W2W

 - Girls' Day 2016 has been organized by W2W people at the three main sites (LMU-Munich, KIT-Karlsruhe and JGU-Mainz) for school girls between 10 and 15 years old.
 The event featured hands-on activities, visits of the institutes and scientific presentations about weather phenomena.
 More information can be found here.

 - Girls' Day 2017 has been organized by W2W people at the different partner institutions.
 School girls between 11 and 15 years old learned about meteorology, weather forecast and instruments with hands-on activities and short presentations.
 They also had a chance to talk to researchers about studying mathematics and physics, studying abroad and the everyday life at the institute.
 More information can be found here.

 - Corinna Hoose gave in interview in MINT on April 12th 2017.
 Read the interview in German here.

 - The promotion of equal opportunity within W2W was presented at the European Geophysical Union in Vienna (Austria) on April 28th 2017.
 More information can be found here.

 - Mädchen machen Technik will be organized at the LMU-Munich from September 5th-6th 2017 for school girls between 12 and 14 years old.
 More information can be found here.

-- Girls' Day 2018 will be organized by W2W researchers at the partner institutions.
-School girls will learn about meteorology, weather forecast and climate with hands-on activities and short presentations.
-They will also be able to talk to researchers about studying mathematics and physics, studying abroad and the everyday life at a research institute.
+- Girls' Day 2018 has been organized by W2W researchers at the partner institutions (LMU-Munich, KIT-Karlsruhe, JGU-Mainz and HITS-Heidelberg) for school girls between 12 and 17 years old.
+They learned about meteorology, weather forecasting and climate with hands-on activities and short presentations.
+They also talked to researchers about studying mathematics and physics and about the everyday life at a research institute.
 More information can be found here.

 4. Role models